Beaches in Havelock

 Elephanta Beach can be reached via two ways – the forest path (trek – guided or walk, 20-25 mins) or via a speedboat (10-15 mins).
 Reaching Elephant beach will cost about INR 750 via ferry.
 This beach is now famous for its water sports.
 Activities such as snorkeling, jet ski, sea walking, and parasailing are available here.
 Outside food is prohibited, however, one can find lots of fruit and coconut stalls.
 Elephanta beach is a no-plastic zone, so keep that in mind on your visit here.
 An interesting fact about this beach is that 2 elephants still roam the area and if you’re lucky, you might see one of them.
 Don’t worry, they are harmless and don’t attack visitors.

 #4 Kalapathar Beach

 Named after the black pebbles and stones that adorn the shoreline, Kalapathar Beach is the perfect place for couples because it’s less-visited as most tourists prefer visiting Radhanagar.
 Also known as Sunrise Beach, during late evenings and early mornings, the beach resembles a movie set.
 Yes, it’s that beautiful.
 Couples can enjoy the peace and quiet and can indulge in PDA without judgmental looks from a passerby.
+Kalapathar beach is in fact one of the most romantic beaches in Havelock.
 The beach is also an ideal point for photography, and a lot of stunning pictures can be captured here.
 If you’re in the adventurous spirit, you can try finding the secret beach just ahead of Kalapathar that is secluded.
 Good luck!